JScott/robot_sweatshop/README.md

 # Usage

 Drop the `--auto` flag to create the job interactively.
 You can specify which branches will trigger the job, which commands will be run, and any environment variables you might need.
+See [the wiki](https://github.com/JScott/robot_sweatshop/wiki/Job-configuration) for more details.

 Robot Sweatshop uses [Eye](https://github.com/kostya/eye) to handle its processes so you can use its commandline tool to monitor their status.

 # Configuration

 By default, Robot Sweatshop looks in your current working path to configure and run.
 You can supply a custom configuration with `sweatshop config [local|user|system]`.
-Read [the wiki](https://github.com/JScott/robot_sweatshop/wiki) for more information.
+See [the wiki](https://github.com/JScott/robot_sweatshop/wiki) for more information.

 # Supported payload formats